xmos/sw_usb_audio/doc/rst/prog_app_tutorial.rst

   :start-after: Defines relating to feature placement
   :end-before: Defines relating to USB descriptor

-The file also sets some defines for general USB ID's and strings.
+The file also sets some defines for general USB IDs and strings.
 These are set for the XMOS reference design but vary per
 manufacturer:

 .. literalinclude:: ../../app_usb_aud_xk_316_mc/src/core/xua_conf.h